IkeYang/DeepPermutation/README.md

-# DeepPermutation
+# Rubik's Permutation
-Deep Permutation: A Plug And Play Module For Data Rearrangement
+Rubik's Permutation: A Plug And Play Module For Data Rearrangement